Summer in the Red Centre7-day itinerary

 Explore Kata Tjuta by trail

 Continue on the road to Kata Tjuta and find out just how ancient and imposing the domes are by tackling one of the two popular walking tracks.
 The Walpa Gorge Walk is an easy walk which takes an hour return and follows a stream to a grove of flourishing spearwood.
-The famed Valley of the Winds walk is a moderately difficult 7.4-kilometre circuit which weaves through the immerse domes and treats you to spectacular views over the desert plains from its two lookout points.
+The famed Valley of the Winds walk is a moderately difficult 7.4 kilometre circuit which weaves through the immense domes and treats you to spectacular views over the desert plains from its two lookout points.

 Pitch your own tent with the choice of grassed or un-grassed sites or stay in one of station’s bush tents.
 Try a famous Kings Creek camel burger, or stroll to the George Gill lookout for magnificent views of the range.
 Enjoy a campfire dinner at Kings Creek Station.

 Beat the heat with a sunrise Kings Canyon rim walk

 Rise and shine early to watch the sunrise and walk around the Kings Canyon rim to take in awe-inspiring views of the weathered, buttressed domes of The Lost City and the protected lush valley below in the Garden of Eden.